Guggenheim Museum Bilbao

 The museum’s spaces are organized around a large central atrium, a sort of futuristic cavern filled with daylight entering from an array of large glazed openings and skylights.

-Arranged on three levels, the museum’s 20 exhibition galleries are interconnected by several bridges, corridors, elevators, and stairs.
+Arranged on three levels, the twenty galleries of the museum are interconnected by a network of bridges, corridors, elevators, and stairs.

-While the building exterior, the atrium, and some of the galleries on the ground floor are characterized by complex geometries, curvilinear forms, and large use of daylight, most exhibition galleries are rather simple and more traditional “white boxes” without openings or views towards the outside.
+While the building exterior, the atrium, and some of the galleries on the ground floor are characterized by complex geometries, curvilinear forms, and large use of daylight, most exhibition spaces are rather simple and more traditional “white boxes” without openings or views towards the outside.

-Furthermore, while the exterior is boldly clad with sheets of shiny titanium, the interior makes large use of cardboard partitions; such contrast makes the 24,000-square-meter (258,000-square-foot) building, certainly visually stunning when seen from outside of from the atrium, sometimes looking like a giant theatrical set more than a solid architecture.
+Furthermore, while the exterior is boldly clad with sheets of shiny titanium, the interior makes large use of cardboard partitions; such contrast makes the 24,000-square-meter (258,000-square-foot) building, certainly visually stunning when seen from the outside or from the atrium, sometimes looking like a giant theatrical set more than a solid architecture.

 Due to its double-curvature, geometrically intricate outer skin and structural frame, early 1990s traditional architectural and engineering design techniques were arguably inadequate for a so innovative building; therefore, the Guggenheim Bilbao was one of the world’s first major architectural projects to substantially rely on computer-aided design software, primarily CATIA, an aerospace-industry CAD developed by the French company Dassault Systèmes.

 Guggenheim Bilbao, north facade; photo: Erika Ede, © FMGB Guggenheim Bilbao Museum

 The art collection of the Guggenheim Bilbao

 The museum’s collection is mostly focused on contemporary artists of the 20th and 21st centuries.

 Along with displaying artworks on long-term loan from the Guggenheim Foundation, the Guggenheim Bilbao also features a large number of paintings and sculptures it has acquired or commissioned since its foundation, including works by Jean-Michel Basquiat, Anselm Kiefer, Willem de Kooning, Robert Motherwell, Sigmar Polke, Gerhard Richter, James Rosenquist, Clyfford Still, Cy Twombly, Andy Warhol, Joseph Beuys, Mark, and Robert Rauschenberg, Mark Rothko, Francesco Clemente, and Sol LeWitt.